KatZenta/Project-Green-Investing/README.md

 # Project-Green-Investing
 This project will determine whether investing in renewable energy is profitable and low risk.
-The focus will be on comparing a Solar energy portfolio with the S&amp;P 500.
+The focus will be on comparing a Solar energy portfolio with the S&amp;P 500 and NASDAQ.
 The analysis will look specifically at risk and returns to form a conclusion.

 ## Project Objective